KrbAlmryde/cs474-Hw3/README.md

 #### Development Testing
-For testing purposes, I utilized the latest release, ***version 3.0.5*** and ***version 2.7***
+For testing purposes, I tried to keep the size of the repositories relatively small, if only to make downloading and parse etc faster.
+To that end the repository search string limits search results to 3000kb

-*Be aware, these projects are pretty big and will take some time to parse.
+*Be aware, despite these measures, some of these files can get large and will take some time to parse.

-To expedite the development, and to test the functionality of the application and the **Understand API** I used a handful of very small projects I developed in past courses.
-Those files are used for the actual Unit Tests proper.

 #### Unit Testing